pvillega/breakout-sample/README.markdown

 Breakout
 =============

-A breakout game using HTML 5
+A breakout game using HTML 5 based on the tutorial at http://billmill.org/static/canvastutorial/ball.html

 ## License (MIT license)